infchg/SecOps/README.md

 for FW in $fws;
 ```
 ## Attacks
-You can identify Attacks too: peaks that are not jumping by 6000 connections in a minute bur rather jump abruptly over 20000 non-syn tcps is short time.
+Let us see an attack example in Fig3.
+These are peaks that are not jumping by 6000 connections in a minute but rather jump abruptly over 20000 non-syn tcps is short time.
 Figure 3, of close monitoring of Palo Alto counters.
-The same figure let us identify precisely other moments of short disruptions (smaller peaks) due to own or near-own infrastructures (for instance caused by eBGP renegotiation after one of the links failed).
+The same figure let us detect precisely other moments of short disruptions (smaller peaks) due to own or near-own infrastructures (for instance caused by eBGP renegotiation after another link failed).

 Fig3. ![fw Attacks + others ](doc/26s-fw.png)